img

 Heartland Plastic and Hand Surgery offers a variety of facial fillers and injectables to men and women living in Perryville, Poplar Bluff and nearby communities, including Marion/Carbondale, Illinois.

 Soft tissue fillers are a completely different category.
-These are an inert compound that is injected in the deep layer of skin or underneath the skin to essentially build up or plump out those tissues.
-The fillers that are used in the office are all temporary fillers, in that they do slowly dissolve over time.
-The specific fillers that are used vary, depending on the area that is to be injected.
-The fillers could last anywhere from six months to about two years.
-Botox lasts an average of 3 – 4 months.
-It is very common to do Botox injections for wrinkles around the forehead and crow’s lines, and then do soft tissue fillers along the cheeks, nasolabial folds, comers of the mouth or to improve the overall volume of the lips.
-Oftentimes these are done in one procedure setting.
+These dermal fillers are an inert compound injected in the deep layer of skin or underneath the skin to build up or plump out those tissues.
+The injectable dermal fillers used in the office are all temporary and slowly dissolve over time.
+The specific injectable fillers used vary, depending on the area to be injected.
+The hyaluronic acid fillers could last anywhere from six months to about two years.
+Clinical trials have shown Botox lasts an average of 3 – 4 months.
+It is very common to do Botox injections for moderate to severe wrinkles around the forehead and crow’s lines and then do soft tissue fillers along the cheeks, nasolabial folds, comes off the mouth, or to improve the overall volume of the lips.
+Often, hyaluronic acid dermal filler procedures and botulinum toxin are performed simultaneously.

 Back to Blog home